zydou/arti/doc/hsc.md

 `arti hsc key rotate` will prompt you to confirm the operation.
 If you wish to force removal, or to run this command non-interactively, use the `-f` option, which disables the confirmation prompt.

+> NOTE: as with `arti gsc key get`, the public part of the new keypair
+> must be shared with the service

 See `arti hsc key rotate --help` for more information.